secretstartups/handbook/workflow/index.html.md

 #### Responsibilities of the resolution DRI

 1. Prioritize resolving `~"master:broken"` over new bug/feature work.
 Resolution options include:
-   * Revert the merge request which caused the broken master.
+   * **Default**: Revert the merge request which caused the broken master.
 If a revert is performed, create an issue to reinstate the merge request and  assign it to the author of the reverted merge request.
 Reverts can go straight to maintainer review and require 1 maintainer approval.
 The maintainer can request additional review/approvals if the revert is not trivial.
    * Create a new merge request to fix the failure if revert is not possible or would introduce additional risk.
 This should be treated as a `~priority::1` `~severity::1` issue.